Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

 ## Usage
-To use the Semantq grammar, include the Peggy.js parser in your project and parse templates using the provided grammar rules.
+To use the semantq grammar, include the Peggy.js parser in your project and parse templates using the provided grammar rules.

 ```javascript
 import parser from './semantq-grammar.js';